 Can you use a saw or a drill without any risk at all?
 No. Can you control the risks and prevent harm by putting safety measures in place?
 Yes!

 What the law requires is for risk to be reduced as low as is reasonably practicable.
 This is known as ALARP.
 This means controlling hazards and minimising risks as much as you can.

 If there is a safer way of doing the job, you should take it.
 If there are control measures that will help keep your workplace safe, you should use them.

 If the risk is above zero, it may be acceptable.
 If the risk is above ALARP, it's too much.

 The risk can't be zero, but it can be reduced.
 There will always be some level of risk remaining.
 This is known as residual risk.

-You can find out more about residual risk and the part it plays in health and safety management in our blog post residual risk, how you can calculate and control it.
+You can find out more about residual risk and the part it plays in health and safety management in our blog post residual risk: how to manage the risks you can't stop.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.